 When marketing your business online, it’s critical to give potential customers a feel of what your company is like.

-Your website is the face of your brand and you should think of it like a shop front.
+Your website is the face of your brand and you should think of it as a shop front.
 It needs to attract the right people to your business.

 Templates limit your unique first impression.

-Website templates are fine for when you’re starting out, so that you can get focussed on testing your offer.
-They are convenient, readily available and easy to set-up.
+Website templates are fine for when you’re starting so that you can get focused on testing your offer.
+They are convenient, readily available, and easy to set up.
 You can put your focus on getting your offer right.

 The problem with templates is that – they’re templates.
 Lots of people use them, so you risk having the same website design as many other businesses, even potentially your competitors.